Manufacturing

 • Beginning Raw Materials Inventory

-Once the data is provided, the system will do the following:
+Once the data is entered, the system will do the following:

 Ending Raw Materials Inventory